 And The Times warns of chaos at the election if ballot fraud isn’t curbed, citing the latest Electoral Commission report.
 It says 48 cases of electoral fraud were investigated by police after last year’s European and local elections, leading to two prosecutions, with 17 cases yet to conclude.
 The biggest scope for fraud lies in postal ballots, adds the report.
 Presently only one in five postal votes is cross-checked against signatures and dates of birth – the Electoral Commission believes this is not tough enough, and are lobbying the Ministry of Justice to ensure 100 per cent of postal votes are fully checked at the next election.

 • The Fabian Society New Year Conference takes place at Imperial College this Saturday, featuring 50 top speakers including a keynote speaker – a Senior Cabinet Minister.
 Tickets can be purchased online.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.